 }

-The biggest confusion we will have is with the pins and their denominations.
+The biggest confusion we’ll have is with the pins and their names.
 But, we have the advantage that in the case of the ESP32, we can reassign the pins.

-• SPI0 and SPI1 are used for communication with Flash memory.
-So we don’t touch them.
+- SPI0 and SPI1 are used for communication with the Flash memory.
+So they are not to be touched.

-• SPI2 and SPI3 are free for the user.
+- SPI2 and SPI3 are left free for the user.

-This leaves two free SPI controllers to use (one in the ESP32-C3).
+This leaves two SPI controllers free for us to use (one in the ESP32-C3).

-On the other hand, SPI2 is referred to as HSPI and SPI3 is referred to as VSPI.
-What do the H and V mean?
-Absolutely nothing, they are identical in characteristics.
+On the other hand, SPI2 is called HSPI and SPI3 is called VSPI.
+What do H and V mean?
+Absolutely nothing, they are identical in features.

 In fact, search the internet, there are funny questions and answers about what H and V mean (I like the one about Henry and Victor).